martin-ockajak/cantrip/README.md

 - Equivalents of suitable iterator methods are added to standard library collections
 - Additional utility methods commonly found in collection libraries are also included
-- Transformation methods return a new collection instance instead of an iterator
+- Transformation methods return a new collection instance instead of returning an iterator
 - All methods consider collection instances to be immutable although some may consume them
 - Asymptotic complexity is optimal and performance overhead is limited to new collection creation